 I am a physical oceanographer with expertise in the dynamics of coastal, sub- and mesoscale ocean variability from Equatorial to Polar regions (e.g., Santana et al.,2018, 2019 and 2021).
 My focus is to improve our understanding of ocean variability observations, numerical modelling, and data assimilation (EnOI and 4D-Var) (e.g., Santana et al.,2020 and 2023).
 I work at the National Institute of Water and Atmospheric Research (NIWA), most specifically within the Coastal and Estuarine Group.
-At NIWA, my research targets at understanding past and future ocean conditions to increase the society's resilience to extreme weather events.
+At NIWA, my research targets at understanding past and future ocean conditions to increase society's resilience to extreme weather events.
 An example of my work is shown in the video below, where waves generated by a large storm hit the southeast coast of Aotearoa New Zealand.
-The waves were simulated using Wave Watch 3 forced by winds NIWA's atmospheric forecast models.
+The waves were simulated using Wave Watch 3 forced by NIWA's atmospheric forecasting models.

 Maps of Significant Wave Height in metres (Hsig, rainbow shade and white arrows) between 26th and 30th of June 2021.
 White arrows indicate te magnitude and direction of the wave height.Another example of my work is shown in the video below, where the impact of waves generated by the Tropical Cyclone Harold was studied using SWAN wave model forced by winds from the Tropical Cyclone wind generator (TCwindgen) and the European Reanalysis 5 (ERA5).